MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Set-MpPreference.md

 ### -DisableRestorePoint

-Indicates whether to disable scanning of restore points.
+Specifies whether to disable scanning of restore points.
 Valid values are:

 - $true: Windows Defender restore point scanning is disabled.
 - $false: Windows Defender restore point scanning is enabled.
 This is the default value.